poissonconsulting/rtide/README.md

 `rtide` is an R package to calculate tide heights.

-The included rtide object `noaa` includes the harmonics for 819 reference, and the offsets for 2228 secondary, NOAA tide stations.
+The included rtide object `noaa` includes the harmonics for 816 reference, and the offsets for 2226 secondary, NOAA tide stations.

+The `noaa` harmonics and offsets were scrapped from <https://tidesandcurrents.noaa.gov> on April 5, 2017.

 Utilisation
 -----------